-One of the other reasons we graded this facility so highly is that it received a very impressive nursing rating.
-In that category, we awarded this facility an B. Our nursing rating looks at the facility's level of nurse staffing.
-We look at both the levels of licensure of the nurses and the amount of time spent with patients.
-This nursing home provides 0.3 hours of nursing care per resident per day.
-Finally, we also looked at several nursing quality-based metrics and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the nation in this category.
+We also gave this facility a strong grade in the area of nursing, where it received a grade of B. This is better than most nursing homes in this category.
+Nursing ratings are largely associated with the nursing home's nurse staffing.
+This nursing home provides 0.4 hours of nursing care per resident per day.
+Finally, we also looked at several nursing quality measures and this place excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility California in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be prevented by offering better nursing care, such as having a policy of moving a patient at least once a day.
+Pressure ulcers can generally be prevented by offering better nursing care, such as by having a policy of moving a resident more often.

 Does this page answer your questions about Delano Postacute Care?